Leadership and Social Change Residential College

 LDRS 1015 explores traditional and contemporary leadership theory and competencies by comparing cultural contexts of leadership.
 LDRS 1016 introduces leadership praxis (action and reflection) as a method of research and service designed to continually refine leadership theory, competencies, and values.

-An additional benefit of choosing the Leadership and Social Change Residential College is that incoming first-year students will be given a two-year contract, thereby securing on-campus housing for their second year as well.
+An additional benefit of choosing the Leadership and Social Change Residential College is that incoming first-year students will have the option of a two-year contract, thereby securing on-campus housing for their second year as well.
+More information about this process will be provided in the fall semester.